Fairmont State University

-Fairmont State University is a public university in Fairmont, West Virginia.
+Fairmont State University is a public university in Fairmont, West Virginia, United States.

 History

-Fairmont State University’s roots reach back to the formation of public education in the state of West Virginia.
-The first private normal school in West Virginia was established to train teachers in Fairmont in 1865 by John N. Boyd, the school’s first principal.
+Fairmont State University's roots reach back to the formation of public education in the state of West Virginia.
+The first private normal school in West Virginia was established to train teachers in Fairmont in 1865 by John N. Boyd, the school's first principal.
 It was known as the West Virginia Normal School at Fairmont.

 On February 27, 1867, it was purchased by the State from the Regency of the West Virginia Normal School (formed as a joint stock company in 1866) and became a branch of the State Normal School of Marshall College.
 From 1867 to 1892 the school was known variously as Fairmont Normal School, the Fairmont Branch of the West Virginia Normal School, the Branch of the West Virginia Normal School at Fairmont, a branch of the West Virginia State Normal School of Marshall College, but most commonly as Fairmont State Normal School (FSNS).
 By 1892 the designation of "branch" had fallen into disuse.

 In 1893, the school moved into a new building at Second Street and Fairmont Avenue and, in 1917, to its current location in the building now known as Hardway Hall, in honor of former president Wendell G. Hardway, which sits on a hill overlooking Locust Avenue.

 Hardway Hall, originally known as Fairmont Normal School Administration Building, was listed on the National Register of Historic Places in 1994.

 In 1923, Fairmont State Normal School first offered a four-year bachelor's degree program in education, making the school a college.
 It was renamed Fairmont State Teachers College in 1931 and Fairmont State College in 1943.
 On April 7, 2004, Governor Bob Wise signed legislation changing its name to Fairmont State University.

 Fairmont State offers more than 80 baccalaureate degrees in business, computer science, education, engineering and technology, fine arts, liberal arts, national security and intelligence, political science, mathematics, and nursing and allied health administration with graduate programs in architecture, education, teaching, business, and criminal justice.